theprivateer/blog/content/slashes/about.md

 ---
 title: "About"
-modified: 2025-04-01T06:49:32
+modified: 2025-05-05T15:51:57
 ---

 I'm a (mostly) backend web developer with a focus on PHP and [Laravel](https://laravel.com).

-Originally from the UK, I now live in Brisbane, Australia with my wife and two kids.
+Originally from the UK, I live in Brisbane, Australia with my wife and two kids.

 I'm currently a Technical Lead at [Rex](https://www.rexsoftware.com/).